pkunukun/Talk-Write/readme.md

 - HTML, CSS, JavaScript

 Please note that the chat application is intended for educational purposes and may require further optimization for production use.

+please login with the credentials as below: username:nitesh password:NiteshNishanth